To create & use SSH Keys on Windows, you need to download and install two things:

 2. Generate an SSH Key

-Please Note: Don't share the private key with anyone, only the public key is meant for sharing.
+Important: Don't ever share the private key with anyone, only the public key is meant for sharing.

-• Please take note: The format PuTTYgen uses when it saves the private and public key is incompatible with the OpenSSH authorized_keys files used for SSH key authentication on Linux servers.
+Important: The format PuTTYgen uses when saving private and public key is incompatible with the OpenSSH authorized_key files used for SSH key authentication on Linux servers

-• If you need to see the public key in the right format after the private key has been saved, either:
+If you need to see the public key in its raw text format after the private key has been saved, either:

 • Click the Load button